ajimix/asana-translate-chrome/README.md

 You can add more languages and help the project.

+- Edit/Add the language in [Transifex](https://www.transifex.com/projects/p/asana/)
+- Then [open an issue](https://github.com/ajimix/asana-translate-chrome/issues/new) to get the language added.

+**Or**

-Download the project and add a new file named messages.json under _locales/lang/ You can use the spanish one as template.
+- Download the project and add a new file named messages.json under _locales/lang/
+- You can use the spanish one as template.
-Finally make a pull request!
+- Finally make a pull request!

 Known issues
 ------------

 - Sometimes strings under task info are not translated at first but end up being translated after a second ajax call from Asana.
-- **(fixed)** In some rare cases Asana asks to refresh page.
+- Months are not translated [#16](https://github.com/ajimix/asana-translate-chrome/issues/16).

 Author